iclc/iclc.github.io/papers.md

 The combined proceedings are [available online](/2015/iclc2015-proceedings.pdf), ISBN 9780853163404.

-We have also archived individual PDFs of the papers:
+We have also archived individual papers:

 <style>
 .main-content td {